zizitizi/pardar/gitlab/instruction.md

 > mkdir gitlab

-For convenience, we will also set an environment variable that will contain the path to our Gitlab directory:
+For convenience, we can also set an environment variable that will contain the path to our Gitlab directory: but i do simple way

 > export GITLAB_HOME=$(pwd)/gitlab